 The advantages of trading as a partnership include not having to pay National Insurance contributions.
 And there’s no need to file a confirmation statement or register at Companies House.
 You should, however, have a written partnership agreement outlining the relationship, responsibilities, requirements, and sharing of profits and losses.

-The greatest benefit of forming a partnership is that you have the freedom to run the business however you like – there’s no need for a governing structure.
+The greatest benefit of forming a partnership is that you have the freedom to run the business however you like – there’s no need for a governing structure like in a public limited company.
 And you have better control over your assets as they can be passed in and out of the business quite easily.

 Disadvantages of trading as a partnership include: